AdobeDocs/campaign-classic.en/help/installation/using/get-started-security-privacy.md

 When developing in Adobe Campaign (workflows, Javascript, JSSP, etc.), always follow these guidelines:

-* **Scripting**: try to avoid SQL statements, use parameterized functions instead of string concatenation, avoid SQL injection by adding the SQL functions to use to the allow list.
+* **Scripting**: try to avoid SQL statements, use parameterized functions instead of string concatenation, avoid SQL injection by adding the SQL functions to use to the allowlist.

 * **Secure the data model**: use named rights to limit operator actions, add system filters (sysFilter)